 Kick Pleats are a type of inverted pleats that you will find on tight skirts to enable you to be able to walk.
 When wearing or making a tight skirt below the knee, it will need some kind of pleat or split if you want to take steps that are more than a few inches at a time.

 Knife pleats can be large or small and all face the same direction.
 They are commonly used in skirts.
 The pleats can be attached to the waistband or start below the hips and are pressed all the way down.
 Many times these kinds of skirt pleats will need dry cleaning as they are impossible to iron.

 5. Accordion Pleats

 Accordion pleats are evenly spaced in and out pleats used for dresses and skirts.
 They are often made in permanent press types of fabric so that the pleat extends all the way down the skirt to the hem.

 Pintucks are small pleats that are stitched along their length.
-They add interest and texture to clothing rather than volume.
+Moreover, they add interest and texture to clothing rather than volume.
 Many tuxedo skirts have fine pintucks along the front.
 Pintucks can also be sewn across in different directions to add a 3-dimensional look.

-When pintucks are sewn close together and overlapping you can't see the stitching so they look more like tiny little folded pleats.
-You can see this in the tuxedo shirt as opposed to the blue samples where you can see the stitching.
+Similarly, when pintucks are sewn close together and overlapping, you can't see the stitching, so they look more like tiny little folded pleats.
+You can see this in the tuxedo shirt as opposed to the blue samples, where you can see the stitching.